wekuume/wekuume-content/en/topics/practice-1-emergencies/5-web-attack/1-1-intro.md

 images:
 - unit.svg
 ---

-Recover from having your website from being attacked or defaced.
+- **Recover from having your website from being attacked or defaced**